ManthanShettigar/flutter_personal_expenses/README.md

 # personal_expenses

-A Simple Personal Expense Manager Flutter App which allows you to Manage your daily Expenses With few Features Such as Adding & Deleting Transaction , View Percentage Bar Chart Of Your Weekly Expenses and much more.
+A Simple Personal Expense Manager Flutter App which allows you to Manage your daily Expenses With Features Such as Adding & Deleting Transaction , View Percentage Bar Chart Of Your Daily Expenses throughout the week and much more.

 ## Getting Started